adshhzy/VIPSS/ReadMe.md

-fcm - Zhiyang Huang (2018)
+VIPSS - Zhiyang Huang (2019)

 ------------------------------------

 This code implements the algorithm described in

-Huang, Zhi Yang, et al. "Variational Implicit Point Set Surface" Computer Graphics Forum.
-Vol. 37.
-No. 2.
-2018.
+Huang, Zhi Yang, et al. "Variational Implicit Point Set Surface"  SIGGRAPH 2019.

 The primary function of this program is to predict the normal as well as the underlying surface of a given set of unoriented points.